21 Things to Know Before Moving to Atlanta, GA [2024]

 The Atlanta area is home to 57 colleges and universities.
 It ranks 7th in student enrollment in its largest urban areas.

-Locals can find a range of smaller colleges to pursue higher ed in the evening to rigorously competitive degree programs at Emory University.
+Locals can find a range of smaller colleges to pursue higher ed in the evening to rigorously competitive degree programs at Georgia Tech and Emory University.

 Atlanta’s higher education can benefit you regardless of whether you’re pursuing a degree.
 It’s among the most prominent job industries in Atlanta.